zabo-api/hedera-sdk-go/README.md

 To clone the repo and all required dependencies, run the following command from a terminal window.
 Note that this command will create a files and folders from within your current folder.

-Remember that the software prerequisites described above must be installed before proceeding.
+Remember that the [software prerequisites][03-01-software] described above must be installed before proceeding.

 ```sh
 go get github.com/hashgraph/hedera-sdk-go